No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

 Read one of our previous articles that highlight even more benefits of counseling, backed by science.

-Research has shown that mentoring enhances work effectiveness (Scandurra, T.A., 1992).
-Success in business is typically measured by financial wellness and career advancement, in which mentoring can play a significant role.
-Behavior modeling and advancement guidance are a few ways in which that role is nurtured.
+Research has shown that mentoring enhances work effectiveness (Scandura, 1992).
+Success in business is typically measured by financial wellness and career advancement, areas in which mentoring can play a significant role.
+Behavior modeling and advancement guidance are a few ways that mentoring can support these areas of growth.

 Organizational success is another benefit of mentoring.
 When a bond and a sense of belonging are formed between colleagues wishing to advance their careers within a company, they take action toward that success.

-More efficient work practices allow for a business to thrive and can even inspire others within an organization.
-Retention and revenue are likely to improve with regular mentoring relationships, especially with new hires.
+More efficient work practices allow for a business to thrive and can even inspire others.
+Retention and revenue are likely to improve with regular mentoring relationships, especially with new hires (Marie Block, Claffey, Korow, & McCaffrey, 2005).

 The following are overlapping mentoring benefits that may be experienced in all three approaches: